okcoker/memery.io-issues/README.md

 If you have any suggestions, feedback or see any bugs, report them in the issue tracker on github: https://github.com/okcoker/memery.io-issues/issues

+You can also list issues/suggestions for the chrome extension located [here](https://chrome.google.com/webstore/detail/memery/ahcopjeljdpmpmgmebpiimpjifecnack).
 ## Bug reports:

 When reporting a bug, it would be helpful if you provide: